 Think about what you’re likely to be doing and pack accordingly.
-See my advice about packing light for summer here.
+See my advice about packing light for summer here, and we’ve also got you covered for winter.
 Think about some options for what you might do if it’s pouring, blizzarding (hello Chicago on both visits) or simply too hot to be outside.
 Way easier to do that upfront than while struggling with indifferent wifi.

 3. Switch Your Brain To Holiday Mode